 Since 2006 The Fib Review has been an online poetry journal that specializes in only one particular poetry form - the Fibonacci poem.
 Submissions are carefully selected for publication based on their poetic value and their adherence to the Fibonacci number sequence whether in syllable count, word count or any other experimental genre yet to be created.

-The Fib Review Issue #14 features new and returning poets from Canada, Israel, New Zealand, Tunisia, the UK, and the US.
+The Fib Review Issue #16 features new and returning poets from Canada, New Zealand, the UK, and the US.

 This issue portrays the talents of these poets in both syllable and word count Fibonacci poems, with a variety of simple and intricate Fibs comprising clever and poignant themes.

 Several poets come to us from previous issues of The Fib Review as well as poets published in Shot Glass Journal.
 We welcome the fresh voices of the new poets who enhance this issue of our journal.

 We hope you enjoy The Fib Review Issue #16.

 The Fibonacci poem is a poetry form based on the structure of the Fibonacci number sequence.
 For those unfamiliar with the Fibonacci Sequence, it is a mathematical sequence in which every figure is the sum of the two preceding it.
 Thus, you begin with 1 and the sequence follows as such: 1+1=2; then in turn 1+2=3; then 2+3=5; then 3+5=8 and so on.
 The poetry sequence therefore consists of lines of 1, 1, 2, 3, 5, 8, and so on with each number representing the number of syllables or words that a writer places in each line of the poem.
 As a literary device, it is used as a formatted pattern in which one can offer meaning in any organized way, providing the number sequence remains the constancy of the form.